 Cleaning a stone is getting rid of unwanted dirt or other substances on the surface of the stone.
-Cleaning stones and clearing stones isn’t the same thing, though often the terms are used interchangeably.
+Cleaning stones and clearing stones are not the same thing, though often the terms are used interchangeably.

 Some methods will do both at the same time, but it works best to think of them as two separate tasks until you’re used to doing both.
 That way you can be sure to take care of both parts well.

 For the most part, water is the best thing to clean stones or crystals of any kind with.
 A mild soap can be used sometimes, as can specialized cleaning solutions.
 Specialized cleaning solutions vary widely, and should be used only according to their instructions

 Soft stones, those with a mohs hardness of 4 or less, may be very porous and may absorb a lot of soap, chemicals or detergents when you are cleaning them.
 These stones definitely should not be cleaned with anything harsher than just plain water for very brief periods.